dcbarrientos/jMySQLGui/README.md

 ------------------------------------
 DESCRIPTION:
 ------------------------------------
-MySQL IDE is a graphic tool that allows to configure and administer MySQL Server.
+jMySQLGui is a graphic tool that allows to configure and administer MySQL Server.
 This program was designed to give MySQL users an easy way to work with this server.